Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 2

 Turkish guns have gone to for we have had barely any here

 today.
+The

-Whilst the British. were landing (Sunday, after daylight)
+Whilst the British were landing (Sunday, after daylight).

 (i.e. 1st Nav.
-Brigade - Dial & Nelson under Gen. Mercer;
+Brigade - Deal & Nelson under Gen. Trottman Mercer;

-Howe (?) under Gen. [?Truftman] - the whole under Gen Powes (?)
+Howe (?) under Gen. Trottman - the whole under Gen Powes (?)
+Paris

-went & made a feint landing just this Side of Bulair.
+went & made a feint landing just this side of Bulair.
 They

 evening stood in near Bulair.
 A town ws visible.
 The Canopus